bbatsov/metaredux/_posts/2021-11-02-everything-is-wrong.md

 But that's besides the point.
 Everything is wrong all the time.
 Everyone is wrong all the time.
 That's the world in which we live in.
 It's a tiring, frustrating and simply demotivating much of the time.
 And it's on all of us to make an effort and something different and maybe even more constructive for a change.
 A community is defined by the interactions that take place in it.
 A great community is defined by strong, respectful and constructive interactions.
 In such a community something may occasionally be right.
 Over and out.

+[^1]: If someone wanted to embarrass me properly, they should have pointed out that I haven't been programming professionally for the past 10 years (I've held mostly managerial roles in this period, that required very little programming on my part).
+I guess I'm not even a real programmer anymore.